Dafne (Opitz-Schütz): Development

 Opitz was already a friend of Schütz and in all wrote twelve German madrigal texts for him.
 In 1625 and 1626 Opitz visited the Dresden court, to work with Schütz on a Sing-Comoedie based on the model of Jacopo Peri's Dafne.
 Opitz rewrote the libretto after Rinuccini, translating it into Alexandrine verse, and his libretto was so highly regarded that it was later adapted back into Italian by later Italian librettists.
 Opitz and Schütz' were probably attracted by religious content of the work, rather than the purely pagan mythology of Dafne or Euridice.
 The electoral secretary to the Saxon Court, Johann Seusse also exerted influence on the project.

 Premiere

 The opera premiered in the banquet hall of Hartenfels Castle near Torgau, Saxony during the marriage of Princess Sophia Eleonore of Saxony and George II of Hesse-Darmstadt on April 13, 1627.
 However, the opera received little attention in midst of other activities during the ceremony, including bear fights on April 7 and 10 and a wolf hunt on April 9.

 Loss and Reconstruction

 Schütz's score for the opera was lost sometime during the Thirty Years' War.
 However, German musicologist Reinhard Seehafer managed to reconstruct the opera in 2007.

 Synopsis

 The opera is divided into a prologue and five acts.

 Prologue

 Ovid delivers in seven stanzas of six verses the power of love.

 Act I

 Shepherds are terrorized by a monster in the countryside.
-Apollo arrives and slays the monster to the rejoice and celebration of the shepherds.
+Apollo arrives and slays the monster to the rejoicing and celebration of the shepherds.